panpanini/mutation-testing/PITCHME.md

 ```

 Note:
+wildly different behaviour in app

+not showing speaker profile if valid image URL

-This one is pretty evil too, as even just this change on its own can lead to wildly different behaviour of our app, in this case showing not showing a speaker profile whenever we have a valid image
+This one is pretty evil too, as even just this change on its own can lead to wildly different behaviour of our app, in this case showing not showing a speaker profile whenever we have a valid image URL

 ---
 @snap[north span-100]